tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 ## Teaching your client to see

-And so, we're left with the final question - how do teach our clients to see?
-Let's return to the John Berger series.
+And so, finally we arrive back where we started.
+How do you teach ways of seeing?
+How do you challenge assumptions, create new contexts or add new naming?

+Watching Ways of Seeing the first time was useful to help me see.
+The second time was useful to help me teach others how to see.

 Re-watch the first twenty seconds.
 We can hear the gentle ripping of the canvas in a new perspective.
-Which contexts and assumptions is the knife challenging?

-To teach is to challenge.
-To learn is to unlearn.
+Why is this scene so unsettling?
+Why is it effective?

 So take a good look at the client and when you are seeing clearly, take a knife to the walls and help them see what's there.